[?] Subscribe To This Site

 Do you have the constant feeling that your life is miserable?
 Do you wish you could somehow redo everything?

 In a sense, you can.
 This is not a trick, a joke, or some complicated, unachievable process.
-Rather, it's a workable solution that few people ever use.
+Rather, it's a workable solution few people ever use.

 If your life is miserable, you think almost everything about it is bad.
 You hate your job, you're dissatisfied with the way you look, you're tired of your friends, you're even sick of where you live.
 In short, life stinks.